 The following subjects should be studied:

-Compilation and analysis of the regulatory policies concerning human exposure to electromagnetic fields that are being considered or implemented for authorizing the installation of radiocommunication sites and powerline telecommunication systems.
+Compilation and analysis of the regulatory policies concerning human exposure to electromagnetic fields that are being considered or implemented for authorizing the installation of radiocommunication sites and the monitoring.

-Description of the strategies or methods for raising the awareness of populations and increasing information to populations regarding the effects of electromagnetic fields due to radiocommunication systems.
+Description of the strategies or methods for raising the awareness of populations and increasing information to populations regarding the effects of human exposure to electromagnetic fields due to radiocommunication systems.

 Proposed guidelines and best practices on this matter.

+What are the international (mainly in WHO, ICNIRP and IEEE) activities to provide updated limits of exposure levels.

 Expected outcome

-A report to the membership presenting guidelines to assist Member States in resolving similar problems faced by regulatory bodies.
+A report to the membership presenting guidelines to assist Member States and Sector Members in resolving similar problems faced by regulatory bodies.

 The report will provide regulatory authorities with guidelines on methods for raising the awareness of populations along with best practices based on countries' experience in the matter.